kemiscut/kemiscut/README.md

 - 👨‍💻 All of my projects are available at [github/kemiscut](github/kemiscut)

-- 📝 I regularly write articles on [Report and Dashboard Techniques](Report and Dashboard Techniques)
+- 📝 I regularly write articles on [Data Wrangling Munging](Data Wrangling and Munging)

 - 💬 Ask me about **Data Analytics**